timescale/docs.timescale.com-content/api.md

 ```
 Note that continuous aggregates have some limitations of what types of
 queries they can support, described in more length below.
 For example,
-the `FROM` clause must provide only one hypertable, i.e., no joins, views or
+the `FROM` clause must provide only one hypertable, i.e., no joins, CTEs, views or
 subqueries are supported.
 The `GROUP BY` clause must include a time bucket on
 the hypertable's time column, and all aggregates must be parallelizable.